Cosentino presents the 13th edition of Cosentino Design Challenge

 The 12th Cosentino Design Challenge reveals its winners

-Cantoria (Almeria ), 22 June 2018.- Cosentino Group, the global Spanish firm and leader in the production and distribution of innovative surfaces for architecture and design, has announced that the winners of the international 12th Annual Cosentino Design Challenge are:
+Cantoria (Almeria ), 22 June 2018.- Cosentino Group has announced that the winners of the international 12th Annual Cosentino Design Challenge are:

 Architecture Category – Theme: “Cosentino and the Performing Arts”